Sort text files.

 A position in a sort field specified with the `-k' or `+' option has the form `F.C', where F is the number of the field to use and C is the number of the first character from the beginning of the field (for `+POS') or from the end of the previous field (for `-POS').
 If the `.C' is omitted, it is taken to be the first character in the field.
 If the `-b' option was specified, the `.C' part of a field specification is counted from the first nonblank character of the field (for `+POS') or from the first nonblank character following the previous field (for `-POS').

-A sort key option may also have any of the option letters `Mbdfinr' appended to it, in which case the global ordering options are not used for that particular field.
-The `-b' option may be independently attached to either or both of the `+POS' and `-POS' parts of a field specification, and if it is inherited from the global options it will be attached to both.
-Keys may span multiple fields.
+A sort key option can also have any of the option letters `Mbdfinr' appended to it, in which case the global ordering options are not used for that particular field.
+The `-b' option can be independently attached to either or both of the `+POS' and `-POS' parts of a field specification, and if it is inherited from the global options it will be attached to both.
+Keys can span multiple fields.

 Character Sort: $ sort countries.txt